nakatamaho/gmpxx_mkII/README.md

 ## Overview

-`gmpxx_mkII` is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library, which is licensed under the 2-clause BSD license.
+`gmpxx_mkII.h` is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library, which is licensed under the 2-clause BSD license.
 GMP is a C library for multiple-precision floating-point computations.
 This class provides a convenient, alternative C++ wrapper around the GMP library's functionalities.

 ## Features